20 Candidate Experience Survey Questions

 Gauge overall satisfaction and potential advocacy using a Net Promoter Score (NPS) survey question.
 Candidates who rate your company 9–10 are considered promoters, while candidates who rate your company 0–6 are considered detractors.
 Subtract the percentage of detractors from the percentage of promoters to get your candidate net promoter score.

-Keep in mind that candidates who get further into the process are typically happier than those that don’t:
+Keep in mind that candidates who get further into the process are typically happier than those who don’t:

 • Rejected candidates have an average of -5 NPS